Glossary

 3. Inform, explain, provide keys and disseminate good practices to organisations on topics related to climate change and sustainable mobility, to push them to act and enable them to act concretely.

-The analytical dimension, in accounting, designates the variables used to measure different production costs.
+The analytical dimension, in accounting, designates the variables used to measure the different production costs.
 It functions like a marker used to filter similar entries and retrieve groups for analysis purposes.
 Analytical dimensions are inherent to managerial accounting.
 They support strategic decisions by providing a level of detail to accounting data.

 • The company's activities,